Should I Become a Sports Commentator?

 Personality and appearance play an important role in getting hired as a sports commentator because these professionals are in the public spotlight.
 According to the BLS, aspiring candidates may initially start out in entry-level positions at small stations before advancing to higher-level positions at larger stations.
 Hence, career advancement is often based on the willingness of sports commentators to continually relocate to larger markets.

-- Create a social presence.
+Create a social presence.
 The BLS recommends that once a candidate has obtained an entry-level position, he or she should participate in social networking on various Internet sites.
-In addition, aspiring sports commentators many want to consider participating in promotional media appearances to highlight the television or radio station where they work.
+In addition, aspiring sports commentators may want to consider participating in promotional media appearances to highlight the television or radio station where they work.